Music and loneliness in the age of the virus

 I was alone at the concert, but it didn’t feel that way.
 Without prominent lyrics to trigger memories of the past or fantasies for the future, Stell’s music brought me fully into the present moment.
 I felt just as connected to the music as I did to those around me.
 Our bodies were submerged in sound as our minds transcended into a realm of elevated consciousness.
 In that moment, I think I understood what Daniela meant when she said she valued EDM for its ability to bring people together.
 Unlike the music I grew up listening to, Stell’s music is all about the here and now.

-When I asked Austin why he likes rap music, he responded with, “There’s this dark euphoria.
+When I asked Austin why he likes rap music, he replied, “There’s this dark euphoria.
 It’s put me into a more fast-paced life.
 And it’s those hard hitting 808s.
 Which is the bass.
 It’s that deep booming sound that you hear, that is honestly satisfying in certain frequencies.
 Accompanied with the high hats, you got a kick drum — ”

 I cut him off.
 “Wait, are you, like, a big music guy?”